sifive/wake/share/doc/wake/logging.md

 ## How Logging works on Wake Execution commands

-Every `Job` run by wake will have its own stdout and stderr, and when the underlying process prints to stdout or stderr, it will go to the `Job`-specific stdout and stderr, not the stdout and stderr of the `wake` process itself.
+Every `Job` run by wake tracks its own stdout and stderr, and when the underlying process prints to stdout or stderr, it will go to the `Job`-specific stdout and stderr, not the stdout and stderr of the `wake` process itself.